Back to blog

 If you sell physical products and have the budget, consider hiring a professional to help you take the photos or videos you need.
 Plan ahead for your campaigns and work out a neat package with the creative.
 It is always good to nurture a pool of creatives to work with for the long haul.

 Otherwise, You can make use of simple design tools, such as Canva, or get free images via Pexels, Unsplash or Shopify’s Burst.
+Check out our list of free stock images sites.

 2. Ensure the website is mobile-optimised